Programming Languages on Power

 After you have access to a Power machine, you're ready to install .NET and run a sample Hello World application on IBM Power.

-Now that you have .NET installed on your Power machine, give these examples a try.
+Now that you have .NET installed on your Power machine, give these example use cases a try.

 Connect your .NET application to a database